 My approach

 I am passionate about stewarding the land and all it’s living creatures from plants to protozoa.
-To me this means understanding the big picture (ecology) of how nature wants to behave,
+To me this means understanding the big picture (ecology) of how nature wants to behave, working to cultivate living spaces that are conducive for both wild life and domestic life.
+This approach requires education, experience and on going learning.

 Sometimes being environmentally friendly goes against the norm and requires alternative solutions for landscape design and maintenance.
 I draw from ecology and science to build and optimize each individual ecosystem.